azadbolour/boardgame/scala-server/README.md

   the real score of a play.

 ## To Do

+- TODO.
+Check cross words and add their score - what is the ruke for that?

+- TODO.
+All validations.

 - Intellij - add license header for file creation.
   Add license to recent new files.